Salvation Army brass band: Corps bands

 The corps (church) band, for example the Parramatta Citadel Band, is the basic unit of Salvation Army banding.
 These are the local bands, supporting worship services each Sunday and other special events as needed by the corps.
 Corps bands range in size from a quartet to 40 or more players.
 Primarily the bands play from the Salvation Army Tune Book, for some smaller bands the playing of these simple hymn tunes is their primary function, some usually smaller bands are limited to this, however many extend to more complex pieces such as marches.
-Elite bands of the Salvation Army are comparable to professional level secular competition bands, capable of playing almost anything.

 The primary function of a corps band is to support the Sunday worship services of the corps.
 Unlike a band which is primarily doing concerts, a corps band usually does not develop a standing repertoire.
 The typical corps band plays one or two pieces each Sunday morning, plus accompaniment for congregational singing.
 The corps bandmaster must have a ready list of items that can be played without rehearsal, in case key players are missing on a particular week.
 Corps bands also support a variety of other corps activities, either as a complete unit or in ensembles.